Taiko2k/Tauon/README.md

   - Automatic CUE sheet detection
   - Transcode folders while keeping album art.
 Useful for copying to DAP's with limited storage / codec support.
   - Last.fm scrobbling with love track function
-  - Lyrics display with support for fetching lyrics from LyricWiki (indev)
+  - Lyrics display with support for fetching lyrics from LyricWiki
   - Save and load playlists in the XSPF file format
   - Open Icecast/Shoutcast streams from URL.
-Record streams with automatic tagging and splitting (testing)
+Record streams with automatic tagging and splitting
   - Outbound radio streaming to Icecast.
 Streams playlist in background without affecting local playback.

 ### Screenshot :star2: